dmh2000/go-mcp/README.md

 ## MCP Client

-The MCP client is a Go application that:
+The MCP client is a Go application that can be used to test the server:

 1. Launches the MCP server as a subprocess
 2. Communicates with the server over stdin/stdout pipes